acapulco-spl/acapulco/README.md

 ## Other resources
 - A comparison of a version of Acapulco with other two tools is available in a [replication package](https://github.com/acapulco-spl/acapulco_replication_package).
 The first version of Acapulco is a refactoring of this other repository.

+## Troubleshooting
+In case of Out of Memory issues in the console during Acapulco prepare or Acapulco launch, try to increase the memory allocated to Eclipse.
+For this, click on the main menu Run -> Run configurations.
+Eclipse application.
+Arguments tab.
+And in VM Arguments increase the memory.
+This will depend on your computer, but for instance -Xms1024m -Xmx8192m .
+Then use this Run by clicking on Apply and Run to launch the new Eclipse instance with Acapulco functionality.